What is Porting?

 - If a number you are porting is an active Receiving Number, please choose an alternate routing method for the associated tracking numbers.

-- Porting US phone numbers into CTM can take 2 - 4 weeks to complete.
+- Porting phone numbers into CTM can take 2 - 4 weeks to complete.

 -